-Save money live better.
+Save money and live better.
 It’s one of the critical messages aired out to all the young people in one of the “Yiiya Sente” Forum (a forum to empower people on entrepreneurship) organised by The Vision Group on 13th September 2014 at Freedom City in Kampala.
-Engineer Dunstan Kisuule, the money saving expert and one of the guest speakers in the forum, emphasised the need for Ugandans, especially the youth, to adopt good saving habits if they are to live a better life.
+Engineer Dunstan Kisuule, the money-saving expert and one of the guest speakers in the forum, emphasised the need for Ugandans, especially the youth, to adopt good saving habits to live a better life.
 Engineer Dunstan Kisuule focused more on teenagers because the future generations will depend more on them.
 They need to learn to save money early.

 I reflected a bit, during his presentation, on the saving habits of Ugandans, including me.
 Admittedly, our saving culture is generally poor.
 Why?

 They think they don’t have money to save.
 I have also ever fallen victim to this kind of mindset.

 2. Those who save keep cash at home in some hidden places.

 There are various reasons for this saving behaviour.
 Weak beliefs and ignorance of other money-saving options are some of them.

 3. Little sensitisation is done on the need and how to save money.

 Low financial literacy levels, even among the educated class, contribute to this poor money-saving culture.

 Ugandans generally like enjoying life.
 They spend the little they earn today without thinking about tomorrow.
 They spend money on luxuries like cars, ladies, gambling, drinking, etc.